 On a low-carb diet?
 This dish is a great mashed potato substitute for dinner or as a holiday side dish.
 Can't fathom subbing it for mashed potatoes but love cauliflower?
 Then this healthy mashed cauliflower is a fast and tasty way to enjoy this vegetable and a nice change from regular mashed potatoes.

 - 1 large head of cauliflower (about 2 pounds/900 grams), or 2 (16-ounce) packages rice cauliflower will do as well

-- ¼ cup (60 grams) oat milk, pea milk, or melted butter (you can also use pea or cashew milk instead)
+- ¼ cup (60 grams) oat milk or melted butter (you can also use pea or cashew milk instead)

 - 3 tablespoons olive oil, divided